FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_LINUX.txt

-First, make sure gcc-4.4 and g++-4.4 are installed.
+First, make sure gcc-4.6 and g++-4.6 are installed.
+If you are using a newer gcc/binutils version, you might have to use ld/gold to get rid of some linker errors when linking boost.

 32bit build platforms are better tested at this point and strongly recommended.